LEANNA MAE .ORG

 Continuing education

 • Get certified in first aid and basic lifesaver support.
-I recommend The American Heart Association.
+I recommend The American Heart Association or Red Cross.

 • Always seek continuing education.

 • Lactation support is part of being a doula.
 I recommend you seek credentialing in breastfeeding support.
+You certainly don't need to do all that at the same time as your doula training.
+Take it one step at a time.
+At some point in your birth-work journey, it would benefit the women you help if you pursued professional lactation support training.
 Click here to learn about the different types of lactation professionals, click here to view a directory of lactation training programs, and click here to learn how to become a lactation consultant (IBCLC).

 • Some other training ideas are